Guyverix/fail2ban-flies/README.md

 # fail2ban-flies
-scripts to have jails propagate to remote hosts
+scripts to have jailed IP addresses propagate to remote hosts